jeffbencteux/mailsecchk/README.md

 * DMARC sample percentage ("pct")
 * DMARC aggregation and forensic reports send to third-parties ("rua" and "ruf")
 * DKIM dictionnary guess for selectors (list is in dkim_selectors.txt)
+* DKIM public key size (if public key extraction is enabled)

 Specific to Microsoft 365:

 * SPF set to include M365 SPF
 * DKIM presence (selectors are predictable)

+Other features

+* DKIM public key extraction if selector is found

 ## Examples